 Will we still be humans?
 Maybe.
 There is not a certain yes or no answer to this question.
 But, the goal of space colonization is the ability to stay on Mars for a long time and there are many challenges for us to solve like food supply, life support systems, etc.

 Even if we could create all these eight methods, will it necessarily lead us to extinction?
 Yes, if we create all these 8 methods.
-But it’s impossible for all of them to be created within your lifetime, especially at the same time.
+But all of them can’t be created within your lifetime, especially at the same time.

 For example, “modifying our organs”, and at the same time, “upgrading our brain’s functionality by uploading artificial intelligence into it” may not wipe off our existence.
 But the combination of them can make us something else than humans.

 We still don’t know the effects of all these methods.
 These were simple examples showing the possible direction of our technological development.
 With more advanced technology, it will be possible to perform many things that today are impossible for us as humans to achieve.